Best enterprise content management software of 2023

 Nuxeo optimizes its ECM platform for both text-oriented and digital assets.
-The Nuxeo Content Services platform manages the flow of product-related content, such as images, schematics, datasheets and 3D renderings of physical objects, through digital supply chains.
+Nuxeo Content Services Platform manages the flow of product-related content, such as images, schematics, data sheets and 3D renderings of physical objects, through digital supply chains.
 Companies -- particularly those in consumer-packaged goods, retail and media/entertainment industries -- can use the platform to digitize key parts of their product design processes.

-Hyland acquired Nuxeo in April 2021 and expects to maintain the existing platform while leveraging Nuxeo services with other services within its product portfolio to deliver value-added vertical applications.
+Hyland acquired Nuxeo in April 2021 and expects to maintain the existing platform while employing Nuxeo services with other services within its product portfolio to deliver value-added vertical applications.

 8. OpenText Documentum